EmiliaPsacharopoulos/Quadruped-8dof-Robot/Wiring/Master Board Wiring/README.md

 **Include wire pin readouts//lots of images of the finished connection**

 ## IMU Cable Assembly
 The IMU connects directly to the Master Board.
 The original Open Dynamic Robot Initiative documentation for this connection involves connecting an IDC connection to a 4 pin Hirose socket with a ribbon cable, but after experimentation proved this to be a tedious soldering job, we decided to simplify the IMU cable assembly process.
+We will be connecting an IDC ribbon cable the IMU that bridges to a breakout board to dramatically facilitate the assembly.
+Pay close attention to follow the pin-to-pin orientations displayed below.

 | Item | Quantity |
 | --- | --- |